medford-group/bdqm-vip/syllabus.md

--   Machine Learning for Catalysis (led by Lucas Timmerman): This sub-team will have two thrusts: i.) developing large language models (LLM) for catalysis and ii.) creating an integrated and portable platform for training neural network force fields (NNFF) using python based autodifferentiation capabilities.
+-   Machine Learning for Catalysis (led by Lucas Timmerman): This sub-team will have two thrusts: i.) developing large language models (LLM) for catalysis and ii.) creating an integrated and portable platform for training neural networks (NNs) using python based autodifferentiation capabilities.
 Thrust i.) is more open ended and will involve fine tuning existing, open-source GPT models to predict catalyst properties, active sites, synthetic pathways etc. Students will have the opportunity to gain hands on experience developing LLMs, GPU programming expertise, and conceptual understanding of problems in the heterogeneous catalysis community.
 The second thrust will be more focused on software engineering.
-There are several freely available autodifferentiation (or autograd) softwares (pyTorch, TensorFlow, JAX) that can be utilized for developing NNFFs in a portable, lightweight, and highly customizable format.
+There are several freely available autodifferentiation (or autograd) softwares (pyTorch, TensorFlow, JAX) that can be utilized for developing NNs in a portable, lightweight, and highly customizable format.
 Students will gain hands on experience working with SOTA ML tools and algorithms, as well as extensive experience developing sicentific pacakges in Python.
 No prior programming or catalysis experience is required to take on these projects, simply a willingness to